1m1-github/EVMPlus/README.md

 1. define +, -, *, /
 2. EXP as a Taylor series expansion, such that, given a target precision, the calculations required are deterministic
 3. LOG using a binary algorithm
+2. SIN as a Taylor series expansion, such that, given a target precision, the calculations required are deterministic

 use big.Int or what is already used in geth. need arbitrary precision.

 ### use cases

-lots of scientific, mathematical and financial calculations require universal functions such as EXP and LOG. the ability to calculate a^b is considered so basic, that even high school scientific calculators include it. in mathematical finance e.g., going from annualized volatility to daily volatility requires taking the 16th root (a^(1/16)).
+lots of scientific, mathematical and financial calculations require universal functions such as EXP, LOG, SIN. the ability to calculate a^b is considered so basic, that even high school scientific calculators include it. in mathematical finance e.g., going from annualized volatility to daily volatility requires taking the 16th root (a^(1/16)).

 these new capabilities will invite large universes of apps into Ethereum.